 How often should I Set Reference?

-The quick answer is; every time you begin to test a series of fiber links.
+The quick answer is; every time you begin to test a series of fibre links.
 It is critical to continually inspect the TRCs.